What are they?

 The Lister Institute Research Prize Fellowships are one-off awards which seek to help support and nurture future leaders of biomedical research by providing £200,000 (or equivalent euros) which may be used in any appropriate way to support the holder’s research, other than the provision or augmentation of personal salary, over a period of up to five years.
 The awards are aimed at younger, rather than established, researchers who might be in their early years of running their own groups and for whom receipt of the Prize would ‘make a real difference’.
 What it meant to me!

-There are up to three competitive awards per year (occasionally four as in 2013) which are made after a written application process which culminates in an interview with members of the Institute’s Scientific Advisory Committee.
+There are up to five competitive awards per year which are made after a written application process which culminates in an interview with members of the Institute’s Scientific Advisory Committee.
 The time-scale from application to commencement of award is as follows – application by early December, review through to interview in May and start of the award in October (this may be delayed if requested).
-The Institute currently receives around 60 applications for the three Prizes; around 20 candidates are long-listed and up to ten interviewed.
+The Institute currently receives around 90 applications for the five Prizes; around 20 candidates are long-listed and up to ten interviewed.

 The Prize Fellowships are intended to provide funding which will enhance or expand an on-going research activity or enable a new area to be developed and, as said above, would have a high impact for the recipient – they are not project grants!
 The perceived beneficial ‘impact’ of the Prize on the recipient and their career will be a key factor in the selection process.